 If you love the relaxed atmosphere of island life with French flair, and the scent of salty air on the breeze, mark Ile de Ré as a must-see destination in France.
 Allow for plenty of time on Ile de Ré which is dotted with ten villages, long beaches, and plenty of places to explore.
 You’ll definitely want to stay longer than you think.

-My visit to Ile de Ré was short.
 Housesitting in La Rochelle with a rainy and wet forecast for the week, I took my chances one day and hopped on Nouvelle Aquitaine bus #3 and crossed the bridge to Ile de Ré.
 The bus service covers all of Ile de Ré.
-I decided to get off at La Flotte, the oldest village on the island, and one of the Plus Beaux Villages de France.
+I decided to get off at La Flotte, Ile de Ré, the oldest village on the island, and one of the Plus Beaux Villages de France.

 The first thing I noticed on descending the bus was the drifting scent of pine mixed with the strong delightful salty aroma of low tide.
-I knew I had made a great choice rain, or shine.
+I knew I had made a great choice to stop off in La Flotte rain or shine.

-8 Wonderful Experiences in La Flotte, Ile de Ré
+7 Wonderful Things To Do In La Flotte, Ile de Ré

 The French can flâner like no other.
 In fact, they invented this method of observing life and connecting with a place.
 It is the absolute best way to visit Paris and every other corner of France.
 If you are not sure how to flâner, this article gives you some tips and tricks.

-Hollyhocks, at season’s end, stretch into deserted streets to find a ray of sunshine.
+Hollyhocks, at the season’s end, stretch into deserted streets to find a ray of sunshine.

 Read More | If you love island life, you might also like to visit another French island, Ile aux Moines, in Brittany.